ECHOESProj/eo-custom-scripts/README.md

 The credential can be obtained from the Compass Informatics password manager, under "eo-mosaics configuration files".
 Unzip the config files in there and put the yaml files in the config directory in this repository.

+When Minio is started, it displays and endpoint.
+Copy this URL into both the endpoint_url_local and endpoint_url_ext entries of the config (yaml) file.

 ### Usage